Aspen Magazine

-Overview
+History

-A local publication named Aspen, The Magazine, was founded in 1974.
-The founder was Ernie Ashley Goodnough.
-In 1987, Janet O'Grady and Randy Beier bought the company that owned Aspen, The Magazine, and folded the publication.
-The couple founded the publishing company Ridge Publications, and they co-founded an entirely new title, copyrighting it Aspen Magazine, with both a local and national editorial direction, as well as advertising and circulation business model.
-The couple were the vision and the public faces of the brand and very active in the Aspen community.
-The magazine was known for its satirical Best of Aspen issues.
-The publication eventually evolved, along with the times, in to a luxury lifestyle magazine.
-Aspen Magazines main themes were culture, fashion, cuisine, health, personalities, travel, luxury, sports, and nature.
+Aspen, The Magazine, a local publication, was founded in 1974 by Ernie Ashley Goodnough.
+In 1987, Janet O'Grady and Randy Beier bought the company that owned it, and ceased its publication, founding the publishing company Ridge Publications and copyrighted their new title as Aspen Magazine, with both a local and national editorial direction and an advertising and circulation business model.
+O'Grady and Beier were the creative and public-facing forces behind the brand and active figures in the Aspen community.
+The magazine was known for its satirical Best of Aspen issues, which lampooned local culture, personalities, and the quirks of life in one of America's wealthiest resort towns.
+The publication gradually evolved into a luxury lifestyle magazine through the 1990s and 2000s, tracking Aspen's own transformation into one of America's premier destinations for ultra high-net worth residents and visitors.
+Aspen Magazine covers culture, fashion, cuisine, health, personalities, travel, luxury, sports, and nature.
 Randy Beier died of cancer in 2001.

-Janet O'Grady, who served as editor in chief from 1987 to 2013, sold the company to luxury media company Modern Luxury in the end of 2012, and works as a writer and digital and social media expert.
-The current editor-in-chief is Michael McCarthy, who also serves as the brand's top editor in San Francisco, Silicon Valley, and Washington, D.C.
+In the year leading up to the sale, the magazine faced financial and staffing difficulties; O'Grady canceled the midsummer and fall 2012 editions and vacated the magazine's downtown Aspen office.
+O'Grady, who co-led the magazine with Beier from 1987 until his death and served as sole editor in chief from 2001, sold the company in October 2012 to Atlanta-based Modern Luxury, one of the largest luxury regional publishers in the United States, with titles in cities including New York, Los Angeles, Miami, and Chicago.
+She remained as editor-in-chief for one year following the acquisition to assist with the transition before departing to pursue freelance writing in travel, food, and health.
+Following O'Grady's departure, the magazine has had several editors-in-chief; Michael McCarthy currently holds the role, which he also holds for Modern Luxury's San Francisco, Silicon Valley, and Washington, D.C. titles.

-It once published six issues a year, in January, March, June, July, August, and December, but as of 2024,the magazine is published five times a year, including the Aspen's Insider Guide.
-It also publishes a supplement, the Art Gallery Guide.
+The magazine once published six issues a year, but as of 2026, it is published five times a year—in February, May, August, October, and December—including the Aspen Insider's Guide.
+It also publishes the Art Gallery Guide.